zzonyo/trust-docs-test/source/index.html.md

  - If there is a number in the Contract Code row，inquiry with Contract_Code.
 If there is no number，inquiry by Symbol + Contract Type.
 One of the query conditions must be chosen.

- - Support to query the K-line data of the delisting contract in one month(that is, the contract's expired date is not before one month ago), and you can enter the contract code to get the K-line data.

 > Response

 ```json